| |

 Figure 1: East vs. time plot from NTSB Exhibit 13A and 22C.
 Radar trace of the main wreckage (circled and numbered data), statistical mean of radar trace (blue line), and NTSB simulations (green and black lines).

-FIRO showed that the simulation data did not fit the radar data (Figure 1) and released this information at a nationally televised (C-span) press conference on August 27, 1999.
-Then, in an apparent response to this press conference, the NTSB in January 2000 released Exhibit 22D--a follow-up report to the original simulation exhibit.
-Exhibit 22D analyzed the radar data by conducting an error analysis and releasing new simulations.
+FIRO showed that the simulation data did not match the radar data (Figure 1) and explained that the proposed climb was the reason at a nationally televised (C-Span) press conference on August 27, 1999.
+Five months later and in an apparent response to this press conference, the NTSB released Addendum I to Exhibit 22C--a follow-up report to the original simulation exhibit.

 Slow Simulation: "As can be seen from the East vs. time plot in figure 6, the slow simulations for all the radars are outside the radar band for the event."